-The Risco Agility alarm system is a fully wireless alarm system, which means no cables what so ever, it connect all of its alarm components via RF transmittion, even the external siren is wireless.
+These alarm system are fully wireless, which means no cables what so ever, it connect all of its alarm components via RF transmittion, even the external siren is wireless.

 Another thing to consider will be whether you might be moving property in the future.
 Wireless alarm systems are much easier to uninstall and transport as necessary and are therefore a good option for people who may not be planning on staying in one house or apartment for long.

 The flip side is that wireless alarm systems are much more dependent on battery power, which means that you will need to check them fairly regularly to ensure they are still running to specification.

 The good news is that batteries in wireless alarm systems usually do not need to be changed that often - about once every 3 years for Risco and 5 years for Bosch- meaning it isn't something to be overly concerned about.

 Both options - wireless and wired - have their own advantages and disadvantages, so make sure you think carefully about your options and make a decision that will be sure to keep your home and property safe for years to come.